JoonHyeok-hozy-Kim/ai_paper_study/text_books/ml_tom_mitchell/ch04/02/note.md

 # 4.2 Neural Network Representations
 #### Concept) ALVINN
+- Description)
   - A prototypical example of ANN provided by Pomerleau
   - Utilizes a learned ANN to steer an autonomous vehicle driving
+  - The network structure of ALVINN is typical of many ANNs
 - Representation)
   - Input : $30 \times 32$ grid of pixel intensities
   - Hidden Units